scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ]

 ???
-**"It's not unusual to see provisioning times drop from days or weeks to hours or minutes when users adopt Terraform.
+**It's not unusual to see provisioning times drop from days or weeks to hours or minutes when users adopt Terraform.
 Ineffective manual steps and change approvals can be replaced with fast code pipelines that have rigorous testing and security built right in.
-Now instead of waiting for days for a change request to be approved, users can self-provision their infrastructure without bottlenecks or slow approval processes."**
+Now instead of waiting for days for a change request to be approved, users can self-provision their infrastructure without bottlenecks or slow approval processes.**

 ---
 Name: Why-Terraform-on-Azure